-"Arithmancy, Ancient Runes, Defense Against The Dark Arts, Transfiguration, Potions and Charms," Hermione said.
+"Arithmancy, Ancient Runes, Defence Against The Dark Arts, Transfiguration, Potions and Charms," Hermione said.
 She had, in fact, studied more subjects than that - but since her free time was to be spent winning a war, there was really no point in filling up her schedule.

-"Very well then," he nodded, addressing the house elf.
-"And also a full wardrobe for a female student please, self-sizing.
+"Very well then.
+And also a full wardrobe for a female student please, self-sizing.
 Do you have any preference for non-uniform clothing, Miss Black?"

 "No muggle clothes," Hermione said firmly.
 "Just what the other pureblood Slytherin girls wear. "

-"Excellent," said Professor Dumbledore, clapping his hands.
-"I believe that is everything covered for the moment."
+"Excellent.
+I believe that is everything covered for the moment."

 Professor Slughorn arrived at the office a few minutes later.
 He was as large as he had been in Hermione's time, and his thick thatch of hair had clearly just begun to thin, leaving a bald patch on the top of his head.

-"Did I hear you correctly Albus?"
-Professor Slughorn puffed.
-"A new student?"
+"Did I hear you correctly Albus?
+A new student?"

 "This is Miss Hermione Black," Professor Dumbledore introduced, his tone casual, as though sixth year students appeared in his office every day.

 "Black?
-A relation of Regulus', perhaps?"
+A relation of Regulus's, perhaps?"

 "I don't know sir.
-My parents weren't in touch with the rest of our family," Hermione invented.
-"But we were purebloods, so its a possibility."
+My parents weren't in touch with the rest of our family.
+But we were purebloods, so its a possibility," Hermione invented.

-"Wonderful!"
-Beamed Professor Slughorn.
-He looked as though he were about to start rubbing his pudgy hands together in glee, but restrained himself under Professor Dumbledore's disapproving eye.
-"Er, anyway Miss Black.
-Shall we get you settled in?"
+Professor Slughorn looked as though he were about to start rubbing his pudgy hands together with glee, but restrained himself under Professor Dumbledore's disapproving eye.

-"Thank you, I'd like that," Hermione said.
+"Thank you, I'd like that."

 Thanks for reading.
 Hope you enjoyed.
 Updates may be sporadic, as I'm working on The Butterfly Effect for the most part right now.
 But shouldn't be too long.